spomberg/password-generator/README.md

 This is a solution to the [Password generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/password-generator-app-Mr8CLycqjh).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-This project was built with React.js, JavaScript, Sass and tested with Jest, and it's hosted [here](https://password-generator.spomberg.com).
+This project was built with React.js, Redux, JavaScript, Sass and tested with Jest, and it's hosted [here](https://password-generator.spomberg.com).

 ## Table of contents